 - For lower performance interfaces, run IBIS simulation to check for issues with overshoot or undershoot.

-- Use the Xilinx Power Estimator (XPE) spreadsheet tool (download at www.xilinx.com/power) with Process set to Maximum to generate an early estimate of the power consumption for the design.
+- Use the Xilinx Power Estimator (XPE) or Power Design Manager (PDM) tool (download at www.xilinx.com/power) with Process set to Maximum to generate an early estimate of the power consumption for the design.

 - Manually add XDC operating condition constraints to your XDC file for the Vivado tools.
 Use the XPE to generate a Xilinx design constraints (XDC) file, and import this file into the corresponding Vivado project.
 The XPE environment settings are translated to XDC constraints.
 The estimated total on-chip power becomes the design power budget for Vivado power analysis.
 For more information, see the Vivado Design Suite User Guide: Power Analysis and Optimization (UG907).